distanceworkshops/distanceworkshops.github.io/CTDS-Oct2021.md

 Once you have registered, we will contact you to collect some follow-up information.

-Registration will close when the workshop fills, or 20 August 2021, whichever is first to run tests with participants on the video-conference system.
+Registration will close when the workshop fills, or 20 August 2021, whichever comes first, to run tests with participants on the video-conference system.

 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).